YXMjy/PUTH-ALS-Analysis/README.md

 *** Second, we conducted an external validation of these DMPs and 5 biomarkers based on ALS postmortem expression profiles from the NYGC-ALS cohort
-(coordinated by the New York Genomic Center; Access link：https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE153960；Access ID：GSE153960).
+(coordinated by the New York Genomic Center; Access link:https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE153960; Access ID：GSE153960).

     reference file "3-gene exp.R","3-pvalue-corplot.R".